wndrflsoul/wf_bitrix/README.md

 # wf_bitrix
-Web Form &amp; Template form.result.new
+Web Form &amp; Template form.result.new for for an internship in LLC "Only"